-One of the main causes of a cold sore can be cracked or dry lips.
+One of the main causes of a cold sore on your lip can be cracked or dry lips.
 When lips are dry, they can easy split, especially around the corners of your mouth.
 This is a perfect opportunity for a cold sore to appear, so keeping your lips in the best possible shape can help reduce the frequency of outbreaks (read more cold sore care tips).
 Please remember the below are primarily preventative measures and are not intended as a cure for cold sores.
 Let’s get started!

 Cleansers can dry your lips out, especially those with salicylic acid or benzoyl peroxide, which can be one of the cold sore causes or triggers.
 Apply Vaseline on your lips before using facial cleansers or having close contact with other similar products.

 2. Almond Oil